DrawZeroPoint/RoTools/README.md

 This module provides the entrance ports of the RoTools package.
 It is a middleware that allows using rotools python interface in ROS environment.
 It provides:

-- [MoveIt server](scripts/roport_moveit_server.py) for controlling the robot's single kinematic chain.
+- [MoveIt Python Server](scripts/roport_moveit_py_server.py) for controlling the robot's single kinematic chain using the Python interface.
-- [control server](src/roport_control_server.cpp) simultaneously controlling multiple kinematic chains of a robot.
+- [MoveIt CPP Server](src/roport_moveit_cpp_server.cpp) simultaneously controlling multiple kinematic chains of a robot.
   To do so, MoveIt configuration is needed.
-- [sensing server](scripts/roport_sensing_server.py) that bridges the perception modules outside the ROS environment (like those run in Python3) to ROS via HTTP.
+- [Sensing Server](scripts/roport_sensing_server.py) that bridges the perception modules outside the ROS environment (like those run in Python3) to ROS via HTTP.
-- [planner server](scripts/roport_planner_server.py) bridges ROS modules with the planning algorithm outside the ROS environment (running in Python3 or on another server on the local network) via HTTP.
+- [Planner Server](scripts/roport_planner_server.py) bridges ROS modules with the planning algorithm outside the ROS environment (running in Python3 or on another server on the local network) via HTTP.
 This server is designed for online control, that given the current state, it will query the algorithm for the next state.
 For now, the states are Cartesian poses.
-- [task scheduler](src/roport_task_scheduler.cpp) using behavior tree for task scheduling.
+- [Task Scheduler](src/roport_task_scheduler.cpp) using behavior tree for task scheduling.
   A bunch of general purpose services are provided for building the task map fast.
-- [xsens server](scripts/roport_xsens_server.py) converting the live stream from Xsens's MVN Awinda motion capture suit to ROS pose messages.
+- [Xsens Server](scripts/roport_xsens_server.py) converting the live stream from Xsens's MVN Awinda motion capture suit to ROS pose messages.
 - Hardware/Simulation interfaces adapted for a variety types of robots.